The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 How to make flat-fee commission plans even more effective

-Some brokerages use the flat-fee model to help them grow and recruit new agents.
+Some realtors use the flat-fee model to help them grow and recruit new agents.
+You can also consider fee waivers or tiered structures to further incentivize agents.

 4. The Team Commission Split Model

 A real estate team commission split is similar to a standard split.
-The brokerage usually takes its share first, along with any fixed fees.
+The realtor usually takes its share first, along with any fixed fees.
 The rest is then split among the team members.

 Team commission model example

 Let’s say our team consists of a broker/lead agent, two junior agents, a transaction coordinator, and an admin assistant.
-The broker takes 30% of the commission, while the other team members each take 17.5%.
+The broker takes 30% of the commission, while the other team members each take their own split.

 How the team commission model motivates agents

-The amount of commission each real estate agent earns on each deal is lower.
+The amount of commission real estate agents earn on each deal is lower.

 However, their combined expertise allows them to bring in more deals and sell at a higher volume, so there’s potential to earn more if the team works well.